calebstein1/simplang/README.md

 Running this script will print 9.

 All Simplang scripts need to begin with `SIMPLANG` on the first line and end with `done` on the last line.
+Simplang uses registers to store variables, and by default there are 8 registers available.

 There are more examples that you can run in the tests/ directory.